Our Mission

 The next generation of AI leadership is in the classroom and in the lab.

-We help institutions and students connect with the public and private sector to promote and accelerate AI innovation and applications.
+We help institutions and students connect with the public and private sectors to promote and accelerate AI innovation and application.

 AI is driving our economy forward, and both large corporations and startups are setting the direction.